andrewmkhoury/roman-numeral-service/engineering-process.md

 # Kubernetes

-1. Installed Kubernetes to manage the docker network.
+1. Installed Kubernetes via docker desktop

-	brew install minikube
-	minikube start
-	kubectl cluster-info
-	kubectl get nodes
-	minikube dashboard #opens kubenetes UI in browser

 2. Create a [yaml file](kube-deployment.yaml) to define a kubernetes deployment.
 The file references the 3 docker images and exposes all the ports for Sling (port 8080), Prometheus (9090), and Grafana (3000).
 It defines to have only one replica in the replica set as this is for testing and development of the monitoring.

 3. Apply the yaml to the kubernetes cluster:

 		kubectl apply -f kube-deployment.yaml

 ## Monitoring Deployment Considerations

 In a real life scenario, the monitoring systems would be in a separate Kubernetes cluster.
-However,

 ## Monitoring the Kubernetes Cluster